 Eduardo Mier Y Terán

 Eduardo has developed an interest for primary care and in a practice focused on preventative medicine in a way that is beneficial for both the patients’ body and mind by promoting personal health, growth and wellbeing.
 He wants to learn different approaches to leading a healthy lifestyle and also improve on his ability to pass this knowledge onto the people around him.
 Eduardo's previous experiences in health care were closely associated with Hispanic and Latino populations, and his goal is to address the high rates of preventable, chronic conditions that affect this population due to poor habits and lack of education.
 He is interested in the effects of “Body-Mind exercises,” and the poorly understood connection between emotional/spiritual health and the physical health of a person.
 Lastly, Eduardo is interested in tackling the challenges of maintaining good health.

-Tricia Stepanek is a second-year medical student in the University Track at CWRU School of Medicine.
+Tricia Stepanek is a graduate of the University Track at CWRU School of Medicine.
 She graduated from the University of Notre Dame with a bachelor’s degree in chemistry.
 An avid runner, Tricia has been passionate about personal wellness for many years.
 She first became interested in patient wellness while working as a medical scribe in the Emergency Department.
 She is in the process of completing a master’s degree in nutrition and is the leader of the Wellness and Student Life Committee for the CWRU chapter of the American Medical Student Association.